 Why Choose SIP?

 In many cases, unlimited local and long-distance calls to most of North America are bundled in with the monthly fee for each SIP channel.
-What’s more, many SIP providers allow you to provision channels on-demand, meaning that you get, and pay for, only the number of channels that you need now and can easily grow at any time.
+What’s more, top SIP providers allow you to provision channels on-demand, meaning you get and pay for only the number of channels you need now and can quickly grow at any time.

-Additional benefits include built-in business continuity features, network consolidation, and Unified Communication features like video, presence, application integration, and instant messaging.
+Additional benefits include built-in business continuity features, network consolidation, and unified communication features like video, presence, application integration, and instant messaging.